1 What and why?

 A striking example of bad software choices is the Public Health England (PHE)’s recent decision to import CSV-files on COVID-19 test results into Microsoft Excel’s XLS file format.
 Due to this file format’s artificial limit to a maximum of 65.536 rows of data, nearly 16.000 Covid cases went unreported in the U.K. (which amounts to almost 24% of the cases recorded in the time span from Sep 25 to Oct.
 2, 2020).
 Two noteworthy quotes from this BBC article (Kelion, 2020) are:

-… one expert suggested that even a high-school computing student would know that better alternatives exist.
+… even a high-school computing student would know that better alternatives exist.

 and